 Why is the sum of the Black, White, and Hispanic or Latino ethnicity data different from that for the Total group?

 Detail for race and Hispanic or Latino ethnicity groups will not add to totals because data for the "other races" group are not presented and because Hispanics (an ethnicity category, rather than a race) are included in both the Black and White population groups.

 Where can I obtain this type of demographic and economic data for areas not in Geographic Profile?

 The best source for detailed data for small areas is the U.S. Census Bureau.
-Data from Census 2000 and the 1990 Census can be accessed through American FactFinder.
+Data from the decennial enumerations and the American Community Survey can be accessed through the American FactFinder tool.

 Whom should I contact if I have additional questions?